 It goes without saying that our eco-friendly home must be built from materials which also do not adversely impact on the planet.
 This is more difficult than it may first appear and, following on from the idea of living in a twig shelter, some may feel that natural thatch may be a suitable material being completely renewable but unfortunately in the UK most of today’s thatching uses imported reeds, the costs of transportation adding to its carbon footprint.

 Plastics are of course based on oil and many metals have huge energy requirements in their production.
 Properly sourced wood is an excellent material which can be completely sustainable, eco-friendly and fully traceable using the system of FSC certification but wood does have one downside in that it is seen as having a limited life, hence the proliferation of plastic window installation companies.
 Wood does need to be treated against rot and the traditional methods of using creosote or copper-chrome-arsenic are extremely toxic and potentially damaging.
-One suitable alternative is the relatively new concept of acetylation in which softwood is treated with acetic anhydride producing a treated wood product which is extremely stable and long-lasting with truly green credentials.
+One suitable alternative is the relatively new concept of acetylation in which softwood is treated with non-toxic acetic anhydride (basically it is pickled) producing a material that is carbon negative in timber windows and extremely stable & long-lasting with truly green credentials.
 The best known has the trade name Accoya.